 The governing body is the admission authority and is responsible for setting the school's Nursery Admissions Policy.
-This policy is written to ensure fairness and equality for all those intending to begin their education at the school.
+This policy is written to ensure fairness and equality for all those intending to begin their education at the nursery.

-1. Legal framework
+1. [Updated] Legal framework

-1.1.
-This policy has due regard to legislation and guidance including, but not limited to, the following:
+This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: